 - Clothing you were gifted that you don’t actually like

-- Mistake purchases – admit the mistake then give it away
+- Mistake purchases – admit the mistake, then give it away or resell it

 - Hangers – broken, old, ugly, excessive numbers…